anshul-repos/learning/int-prep/docs/golang/gc-and-context.md

 Process:

     1. Start with all objects in white.

     2. Move reachable objects to gray and then to black as they are examined.

     3. Any objects left in white after the marking phase are unreachable and can be safely collected.

-• Go's garbage collector works concurrently with your application, meaning it doesn’t completely stop the program to clean up memory.
+- Go's garbage collector works concurrently with your application, meaning it doesn’t completely stop the program to clean up memory.
 Instead, it does most of its work in parallel with your running code.

 ## Context

-    Context

-• A context in Go is a way to pass:
+- A context in Go is a way to pass:

     1. request-scoped data